Reviews You Can Rely On

 Our Verdict

 We love the Brita Stainless Steel Filter Bottle for its sleek design, replaceable filter feature, and affordable price tag.
-This is a top-rated water bottle for folks who prefer to hydrate with filtered water at work, at the gym, or even at home.
-It is easy to use, insulated, and easy to clean.
-We appreciate that the push-button flip cap actually works and doesn't leak at all in our tests.
-It is also easy to operate with one hand—great for driving or computer work.
-This is our recommended option for people on the go who are particular about the taste and quality of their drinking water.
+This is a great bottle for folks who want to filter the chlorine taste from their water at their home, at the office, or at the gym.
+It is easy to use, very well insulated, and easy to clean.
+We love the flip cap design that didn't leak at all during testing.
+It is also easy to operate with one hand, making it good for driving or computer work.
+This is our recommended option for professionals or people on the go who are particular about the taste and quality of municipal water sources.
+See our water bottle review to see how it compares to the rest of the lineup.

 REASONS TO BUY